-In November 2018 I followed up an electronica instrumental album called ‘Eurocentric’ I had released in 2003 under the name Christine X on my Double Snazzy label.
-‘Eurocentric’ was recorded at Bark in East London and got some nice reviews in the alternative / d.j. music press.
+In November 2018 I followed up an electronica instrumental album called ‘Eurocentric’ I had released in 2003 under the name Christine X. ‘Eurocentric’ was recorded at Bark in East London and got some nice reviews in the alternative / d.j. music press.

 ’….wistful, mellow, unhurried and gorgeous.’
 4 stars D.J.
 Magazine

 ’…unfathomably beautiful music.’
 Careless Talk Costs Lives

 Fifteen years later, I started to release more music as Christine X. Mainly instrumental.
 Made up from cassette recordings, cut up, put into Logic and music added.
 Released on IndieThroughTheLookingGlassRecords.
-I’ll be releasing one track for each letter of the alphabet, on the label I have started to go with this blog – IndieThroughTheLookingGlass.
+I’ll be releasing one track for every letter of the alphabet….

 ‘Camden’ got plays on BBC 6 Music and by Andrew Weatherall.